a-horsey/horsies-viewmodel-editor/README.md

 - More info can be found in [_README.txt](https://github.com/a-horsey/horsies-viewmodel-editor/blob/main/_README.txt)

 ## Instructions:
 - Download it and place the main folder in your game's "custom" folder or "tf" folder.
-I suggest the "tf" folder.
+I suggest the "tf" folder
 - Edit the class-specific settings files however you wish.
 I suggest using something other than standard notepad
 - Launch GENERATE.bat
 - Check [guide_position](https://raw.githubusercontent.com/a-horsey/horsies-viewmodel-editor/main/guide_position.png) and [guide_rotation](https://raw.githubusercontent.com/a-horsey/horsies-viewmodel-editor/main/guide_rotation.png) for some info on how positioning and rotation work.
 Also [this](https://developer.valvesoftware.com/wiki/$origin) could be useful